itacode/express-starter/README.md

 # express-starter
-Base scaffolding to start an expressjs project
+Basic scaffold to start an expressjs project